chhiara/git-annex-tutorial/README.md

 ```
 # Other useful commands
 ### lock, unlock files
-Files that are annexed to the repository are "locked" so that modifications can be done only if they are unlocked with the command <code>git annex unlock </code>.
+By defualt, files annexed to the repository are "locked": modifications can be done only if they are unlocked with the command <code>git annex unlock </code>.
 Let's create and add a new file to the repository, and try to modify it.
 We can't since it is locked:

 ```shell